svrooij/sonos-api-docs/docs/services/av-transport.md

 ### Seek

-Seek track in queue, time delta or absolute time in song, not always supported - see GetCurrentTransportActions
+Seek track in queue, time delta or absolute time in song

 Action body: